wp-plugins/youtube-channel/readme.txt

 * Async HTML5 video does not work for 2nd same video on same page (two YTC blocks set to Async HTML5)
 * Chromeless video could not be used as responsive player
 * Thumbnail and opening video in lightbox does not work with `Responz` theme by `Thenify.me` if you wish to hide related videos, because this theme uses original `Magnific Popup` library that does not support `rel` parameter.
-* Thumbnail mode does not support hidden playback controls and hidden YouTube logo.

 If WordFence or other malware scan tool detect YouTube Channel fule youtube-channel.php as potential risk because `base64_encode()` and `base64_decode()` functions, remember that we use this two functions to store and restore JSON feeds to transient cache, so potential detection is false positive.